-In Uganda, and many countries in the developing world, every individual is expected to pull their weight within the community.
+In Uganda and many countries in the developing world, every individual is expected to pull their weight within the community.
 Children with disabilities are often hidden away or deemed invalid because the community sees them as incapable of pulling their weight.
-As soon as teachers, headteachers, and other in the community recognize their capability, their perceptions change and they quickly help the individual reach a point to where they can be working and contributing to society.
+As soon as teachers, headteachers, and others in the community recognize their capability, their perceptions change and they quickly help the individual reach a point where they can be working and contributing to society.

-A key part to making sure that children with disabilities are accessing the quality education they deserve is getting the entire community involved in the decision-making process by creating an “inclusion committee”.
-In the past, inclusion committees have been organized at the school-level and included teachers, parents, and local leaders to talk about the rights of the children with disabilities and their right to education.
+A key part of making sure that children with disabilities are accessing the quality education they deserve is getting the entire community involved in the decision-making process by creating an “inclusion committee”.
+In the past, inclusion committees have been organized at the school level and included teachers, parents, and local leaders to talk about the rights of children with disabilities and their right to education.
 The schools make the decision to be inclusive and the committee makes the decision to support this inclusion.

 EmbraceKulture has made an impressive impact on the lives of children with disabilities in Uganda.
 By helping teachers and community members realize the capabilities of these children, providing tools to help teachers continue learning even after training workshops are complete, and getting entire communities involved in the inclusion of children with disabilities, there are many more students achieving goals they never thought possible.
 This is what inclusive education can and should look like!